Douglas Elementary School

 What is the racial composition of the student body?

-58% of Douglas Elementary School students are White, 40% of students are Hispanic, 1% of students are American Indian, and 1% of students are Black.
+54% of Douglas Elementary School students are White, 43% of students are Hispanic, 1% of students are American Indian, 1% of students are Black, and 1% of students are Two or more races.

 What is the student-teacher ratio of Douglas Elementary School?

-Douglas Elementary School has a student ration of 17:1, which is equal to the Alabama state average of 17:1.
+Douglas Elementary School has a student ration of 19:1, which is higher than the Alabama state average of 17:1.

 What grades does Douglas Elementary School offer ?